codahale/veil-go/README.md

 to derive a private key from another private key.
 To derive a public key from a public key, the delta scalar is first multiplied by the curve's base point, then added to the public key point.

+This is used iterative to provide hierarchical key derivation.
+Public keys are created using derivation paths like `/friends/alice`, in which the private key `/` is used to derive the private key `friends`, which is in turn used to derive the private key `alice`.

 ### Symmetric Key Ratcheting And Streaming AEADs

 In order to encrypt arbitrarily large messages, Veil uses a streaming AEAD construction based on a